rroels/pinebook-pro-nvme-luks/README.md

 	...
 	COMPRESSION="cat"

-Warning: the order of the hooks matters!
+***Warning***: the order of the hooks matters!

-Warning2: a lot of guides/tutorials will tell you to add the hook "encrypt" instead of "plymouth-encrypt".
+***Warning 2***: a lot of guides/tutorials will tell you to add the hook "encrypt" instead of "plymouth-encrypt".
 It took me a lot of trial and error to find out you have to use "plymouth-encrypt" if you already use plymouth, which Manjaro does.
 See [documentation](https://wiki.archlinux.org/title/plymouth#The_plymouth_hook).

-Next, rebuild the initial ramdisk, which will automatically be written to /boot/initramfs-linux.img:
+Next, rebuild the ramdisk, which will automatically be written to /boot/initramfs-linux.img:

 	sudo mkinitcpio -p linux